UlordChain/ulord-node-stratum-pool/README.md

 # Ulord - Node Open Mining Portal

-This is a Cryptohello mining pool based off of Node Open Mining Portal.
+This is a Cryptohello mining pool based on Node Open Mining Portal.

 Usage
 =====